Project Mogul: Roswell incident

 The Roswell Report compiled by the United States Air Force attributed the 1947 Roswell debris to a Project Mogul balloon.

 In 1947, a Project Mogul balloon NYU Flight 4, launched June 4, crashed in the desert near Roswell, New Mexico.
 The subsequent military cover-up of the true nature of the balloon and burgeoning conspiracy theories from UFO enthusiasts led to a celebrated "UFO" incident.

+On July 8, 1947, the FBI's Dallas office sent a teletype to Director J. Edgar Hoover reporting information from Eighth Air Force headquarters that described the recovered object as resembling a high-altitude weather balloon with a radar reflector.
+Author Ryan S. Wood later identified the redacted Eighth Air Force officer who supplied the information as Edwin M. Kirton.

 Unlike a weather balloon, the Project Mogul paraphernalia were massive and contained unusual types of materials, according to research conducted by The New York Times: "...squadrons of big balloons ...
 It was like having an elephant in your backyard and hoping that no one would notice it. ...
 To the untrained eye, the reflectors looked extremely odd, a geometrical hash of lightweight sticks and sharp angles made of metal foil. .. photographs of it, taken in 1947 and published in newspapers, show bits and pieces of what are obviously collapsed balloons and radar reflectors."